KhronosGroup/OpenCL-CLHPP/README.md

 # OpenCL<sup>TM</sup> API C++ bindings

-Doxgen documentation for the cl2.hpp header is available here:
+Doxgen documentation for the bindings is available here:

   http://khronosgroup.github.io/OpenCL-CLHPP/

 Components:

-  * `include/CL/cl2.hpp`:
+  * `include/CL/opencl.hpp`:
     The latest, maintained, version of the C++ bindings.
 It should work with all versions of OpenCL (including 1.x).
 This is what most users will want.

+  * `include/CL/cl2.hpp`:
+    Includes `opencl.hpp` and emits a warning, for backwards compability.

   * `docs`:
-    Doxygen file used to generate HTML documentation for `cl2.hpp`.
+    Doxygen file used to generate HTML documentation for `opencl.hpp`.

   * `examples`:
     A simple example application using the very basic features of the bindings.